Are you at risk?

 Here are some of the financial indicators that embezzlement could be taking place:

-• Day-end balancing is either not performed or is not supervised by the practice owner.
+• Day-end balancing not performed or not supervised by the practice owner.

-• Accounts receivable are higher than they should be for the nature of the practice and/or are not supervised by the practice owner.
+• Accounts receivable higher than they should be or are not supervised by practice owner.

 • Outstanding insurance claims are high or unsupervised.

-• Your collection ratio measured as annual collections divided by adjusted production declines over time, or your adjustment ratio (annual total of adjustments divided by gross production) increases over time
+• Collection ratio (annual collections divided by adjusted production) declines or adjustment ratio (annual total of adjustments divided by gross production) increases over time.

-• Bank deposits are made infrequently.
-Having a bigger "float" of cash and checks facilitates some embezzlement schemes.
+• Bank deposits made infrequently.
+Having a bigger "float" of cash and checks facilitates embezzlement.

 SPEAK WITH US